HuangYiran/yiranhuang.github.io/content/_index.md

           tag: SDIL
         - name: EUHUBS4DATA
           tag: EUHUBS4DATA
-        - name: Other
+        - name: OTHER
-          tag: Other
+          tag: OTHER
     design:
       # Choose how many columns the section has.
 Valid values: '1' or '2'.
       columns: '1'